breadrock1/XmlRpcHelper/README.md

 	5) Get a list of comments
 	6) Edit comments

 !!!
-Using this service is unsafe coz any person can use this functionality if you have weeak passwords or other misconfiguration...
+Using this service is unsafe because any person can use this functionality if you have weak passwords or other misconfiguration...

 ## XmlRpcHelper
-This simple python script automate process of extrating information or getting access by xmlrpc
+This simple python script automate process of extracting information or getting access by xmlrpc

-Usage: ./XmlPrcHelper.py MODE {AllMethods | Ping | Bruting} -u URL
+Usage: ./launch.py MODE {AllMethods | Ping | Bruting} -u URL

 	Script modes (Select one of those methods and '--help' to get more information about options):
 	1. pingback.ping        - This method allow you to ping back on our server, you can use netcat,